DRAGON-Collaboration/dsssdCal/README.md

 ## __Description__

 Simple program to calibrate DRAGON's DSSSD using triple alpha source data and calibration methods from the [DRAGON analyzer package](https://github.com/DRAGON-Collaboration/analyzer).
 Takes as input name of a rootfile containing triple alpha source data.
-To calibrate the DSSSD, and write the calibration variables to the MIDAS ODB, do the following:
+To gainmatch the DSSSD and write the calibration variables to the MIDAS ODB, do the following:

 1. Run the following command from a ssh session on smaug:

     `dsssdCal --reset`

-2. Take triple alpha source data.
-When the run is stopped, `end_run.sh` runs automatically, producing a rootfile `$DH/rootfiles/runxxxx.root`).
+2. Take triple alpha source data (note: if the above command is run prior to data collection, this data will not be gainmatched).
+When the run is stopped, `end_run.sh` runs automatically, producing a rootfile `$DH/rootfiles/runxxxx.root`.

 3. Run the following command from a ssh session on smaug:

     `dsssdCal runxxxx.root --odb` (`--grid` if Tengblad DSSSD in use)

 4. It may be necessary to adjust the `threshold` and `sigma` parameters used by `TSpectrum::Search`:

     `dsssdCal runxxxx.root -s <sigma> -t <threshold> --odb` (`--grid` if Tengblad DSSSD in use)

+If triple alpha data was collected with non-default calibration variables, then one may recover the default calibration variables (all slopes = 1 and all offsets = 0) by running

+   `dsssdCal runxxxx.root --reset`

+This reanalyzes the MIDAS file and overwirites the existing rootfile.
+One may then gainmatch the DSSSD starting from step 3. above.

 ## __Usage__